psychemedia/storytelling-notes/pedlar-of-swaffham.md

 Fooaks wunner'd sair, an' weel tha meet,
 Whare he gat all hiz ginnees breet!
 If it wer trew, i' spite o' feeam,
-It wer te him a lucky dreeam! "
+It wer te him a lucky dreeam!"

 This will be found in *Poems in the North Yorkshire Dialect*, by the late John Castillo, Stokesley, 1878.
 William E. A. Axon